Noise Levels in 00911, PR | Find Quiet Neighborhoods With Our Sound Map

 Eastern 00911

-Western 00911 sounds about 80% louder than Central 00911 to the human ear, a 8.5 dBA gap.
+To the human ear, noise in southeastern 00911 sounds about 189% louder than in eastern 00911, a 15.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Pr-26 Wb Front do you need to be?